 Evidence

 The non-HIV, non-SOT group is heterogeneous, ranging from apparently normal hosts to those with haematological malignancies or liver cirrhosis.
 There is no single therapeutic regimen or duration that meets all patients’ needs but principally, this mirrors CM treatment in RRS with L-Amb and 5-flucytosine induction.
 Induction therapy may be extended in those with persistently positive CSF cultures and/or persistent symptoms at two weeks.
-Recently, the combination of L-Amb and 5-flucytosine was shown to have a low acute mortality of 6% in a nationwide observational study of non-HIV associated CM in Japan.89
+Recently, the combination of L-Amb and 5-flucytosine was shown to have a low acute mortality of 6% in a nationwide observational study of non-HIV-associated CM in Japan.89

 Recommendations